-On November 28, 1912, in preparation for that afternoon’s Thanksgiving meal, Joseph McGill went out to purchase some whiskey.
+On November 28, 1912, Joseph McGill went to purchase some whiskey in preparation for that afternoon’s Thanksgiving meal.
 When he returned to his 546 Allequippa St. home, his wife, Dolly Brown, was not there.
 Concerned that she was at the nearby home of Dora Henry, McGill went to find her.

 Henry’s lengthy record of altercations with the police for theft, assault, and drunkenness was well known to McGill, who had apparently called police to her home in the past.